dacsec-org/AES-CUDA/README.md

 ## Installation 🛠️
 To use this GPU-accelerated AES encryption/decryption solution, follow these steps:
 1. Clone this repository to your local machine.
-2. Ensure you have the necessary CUDA toolkit installed.
+2. Ensure you have the necessary OpenCl packages installed.
-3. Compile the 'aes_encrypt_kernel.cu' and 'aes_decrypt_kernel.cu' files using your preferred CUDA compiler.
+3. Compile the 'aes_encrypt_kernel.cu' and 'aes_decrypt_kernel.cu' files using OpenCl.
 4. Link the generated object files with your project.
 5. Make sure to include the necessary header files in your code.